suziexi/frameblends.github.io/README.md

 4. [(Re)construing meaning in NLP, by Sean Trott, Tiago Timponi Torrent, Nancy Chang and Nathan Schneider](https://www.aclweb.org/anthology/2020.acl-main.462.pdf)

 - I plan to finish adding FBL lines to .seg files, and then generate .fbl files with FBL tags.
-There are four types of FBL tags according different identifying methods:
+There will be four types of FBL tags corresponding to four nomination methods:
 1. FBL_time_space:
-	- Make a note of multiple time and space words
+Nominate sentences with lexical units that evoked multiple time and space frames
-	- Parameters: word tokens, start and end index, evoked frames
+Parameters: word tokens, start and end index, evoked space/space frames 2.FBL_word_sim:
-2. FBL_word_sim:
-	- Word embedding method, nominate top 3 sentence with smallest word similarity rate in each file
+Word embedding method, nominate top 3(or other numbers) sentences with the smallest word similarity rate in each text file
-	- Parameters: word tokens, start and end index, word similarity rate(trained automatically by Gensim)
+Parameters: word tokens, start and end index, word similarity rate(trained automatically by Gensim)
 3. FBL_frame_sim:
-	- Frame embedding method, nominate top 3 sentences with smallest frame simarilty rate in each file
+Frame embedding method, nominate top 3(or other numbers) sentences with smallest frame similarity rate in each file
-	- Parameters: word tokens, start and end index, frame similarity rate, lexical units, evoked frames(trained with my own code, take a similiar approach with Gensim)
+Parameters: word tokens, start and end index, frame similarity rate, lexical units, evoked frames(trained with my own algorithms, will take a similar approach with Gensim)
 4. FBL_active_verb:
-	- Dectect Verb-noun conflict by nominate emotion and spontaneous action verbs,
+Detect Verb-noun conflict by nominating sentences with lexical units that evoked emotion and spontaneous action frames
-	- Parameters: verb lexical units,evoked verb frames, and the nouns agents in the sentence, may need human to do further evaluation
+Parameters: verb lexical units, evoked verb frames, and the nouns agents in the sentence.
+This method will need human to do the further manual evaluation

-- After I finish the tasks above, I will do a sample evaluation about how effective each nomination method works.
-I plan to finish generating new files with four types of FBL tags, and the manual evaluation by next Wed.
-I will share my results in the next meeting.
+- After I finish the tagging above on .seg files and generating our new .fbl files, I will do a sample evaluation about how effective each nomination method works.
+I plan to finish both generating new files with four types of FBL tags, and the manual evaluation by next Wed.
+I will share my progress in the next meeting.

-- Additional thoughts: I'm trying to make use of GF, PT, FE to detect frame blends, but the problem is that all GFs and PTs in a annotationset is subset of FEs, and it's impossible to use lexical unit and frame elements inside the same frames to detect the conflicts(or blends).
+- Additional thoughts:
+1. Other than LUs, I was trying to make use of GFs, PTs, FEs to detect frame blends, but the problem is that all GFs and PTs in an annotation set is a subset of the corresponding FEs, then it's impossible to use the LUs and FEs inside the same frames to detect the conflicts(or blends).
+Please let me know if you have additional thoughts about this issue.
+I will appreciate it a lot.

+2. Since POS tagging is relatively less important for my current tasks, I would like to leave vertical files there for a second.
+Now I know how to access data in vertical files, so if it's helpful for further tasks, I can pick them up anytime.